 Salt & Wind Travel

-A Complete Guide To Hawai’i Volcanoes National Park (2024)
+A Complete Guide To Hawaii Volcanoes National Park (2024)

-But you may not know that the Big Island of Hawai’i is teeming with lots of ways to experience the park’s 500-plus square miles (a park that is nearly as large as the island of O’ahu FYI) regardless of whether Mauna Loa (the world’s most active volcano) or KÄ«lauea volcanoes are active or not.
+There are lots of ways to experience the park’s 500-plus square miles (a park that is nearly as large as the island of O’ahu, FYI) regardless of whether Mauna Loa (the world’s most active volcano) or Kīlauea volcanoes are active or not.

 And because there are many factors to consider, from weather to what to pack and where to stay, we’re diving into all the must-need tips for Hawai’i Volcanoes National Park.

-Where Is Hawai’i Volcanoes National Park?
+Where Is Hawaii Volcanoes National Park?

 Before we get into all the ways to immerse ourselves in Hawai’i Volcanoes National Park, the first thing to know is that the park is located in the Southeastern part of the Island of Hawai’i — aka the Big Island, aka Hawai’i Island.
 Getting there by car will take at least 45 minutes from Hilo and at least two hours from Kailua-Kona or Waikoloa.